Bob Fornelli: Emporia State

 In May 2003, Fornelli left Fort Hays State for his alma mater. former Emporia State player under Embery, was named the head coach.
 Since 2004, Fornelli has taken the Hornets to the NCAA Tournament 10 times, have made 2 World Series appearances and a national runner-up finish in 2009.
 The Hornets finished the 2006 season by winning the MIAA Regular Season Championship and NCAA Central Region Championship, as well as advancing to the school's first NCAA World Series appearance.

 In 2009, the Hornets advanced to the school's first NCAA national championship game in Cary, North Carolina.
 In 2014, the Hornets won the MIAA Tournament, and earned another trip to the NCAA Tournament.
 In 2016, Fornelli picked up his 800th overall win.

 On April 25, 2018, Fornelli became the winningest head baseball coach in Emporia State history with 558 wins.
 A week later on May 6, 2018, Fornelli captured his 900th win overall.

 Pittsburg State

 On June 4, 2018, local radio station KVOE (AM) reported that Fornelli had accepted the head coaching job at in-state MIAA rival, Pittsburg State University, after 15 seasons at his alma mater.
 He was formally introduced the next day, June 5.

+Fornelli, who retired at the conclusion of the 2025 season, finished his career at Pitt State with a 215–116 record, making him the second all-time winningest coach at the university.